 Types of MRI Procedures

-MRIs are particulary good at detecting changes in the tissues and organs that may be caused by infection, disease or trauma.
+MRIs are particularly good at detecting changes in the tissues and organs that may be caused by infection, disease or trauma.
 MRIs are commonly performed in these key regions:

 - Blood vessels